rocketacademy/bootcamp-4.1/1-frontend/1.3-react/README.md

-{% hint style="info" %}
-**New to Rocket Academy?**
+>**New to Rocket Academy?**
+>

-If you're not enrolled in Rocket's Bootcamp and visiting this page, [check out our website](https://www.rocketacademy.co/courses/bootcamp-course) to learn more about our Bootcamp course!
+>If you're not enrolled in Rocket's Bootcamp and visiting this page, [check out our website](https://www.rocketacademy.co/courses/bootcamp-course) to learn more about our Bootcamp course!
-{% endhint %}